Stee-T/NARMAX/Examples/8_Derivative_ODE_Discovery/README.md

 All top entries achieve r > 0.9999, confirming that the differentiated Gaussian mollifier preserves signal shape almost perfectly for a wide range of parameters.

-**Why we use `FilterOrder=31, σ=0.03`:** The shape correlation is virtually perfect (r > 0.9999).
+**Why `FilterOrder=31, σ=0.03`:** The shape correlation is virtually perfect (r > 0.9999).
 This setting provides a mild smoothing that stabilises the least‑squares fit without distorting the dynamics.
-The earlier tutorial used σ=0.12 for stronger smoothing; the improved time‑scaling now makes the very shape‑accurate parameter set (`σ=0.03`) the best choice.

 <figure>
 <img src="grid_search_correlation.png" alt="Grid search heatmap">